Analysis by Raman Spectroscopy in the laboratory

 • Non-destructive technique , without contact or sample preparation

-• Fast measurement : real-time or near-instantaneous results
+• Rapid measurement : real-time or near-instantaneous results

 • High chemical specificity thanks to unique vibrational modes

-• High spectral resolution suitable for the detection of complex mixtures
+• High spectral resolution suitable for detecting complex mixtures

 • Compatible with various types of materials : solids, powders, liquids, gels, polymers, etc.